eslint/rfcs/designs/2021-stricter-rule-test-validation/README.md

 Assertions added to all test cases:

+- Cannot repeat the test case `code` as `output` for non-fixable test cases
 - Cannot have identical test cases
 - The optional `filename` property must be a string
 - The optional `only` property must be a boolean